rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/conversion.md

 "41424344".scan(/../).map(&:hex).pack("C*")    #=> ABCD
 ```

-in-case of binary that out of `.chr` range.
-For example you may need to convert IP-address to hex raw then send it through socket.
-The case of just converting it to hex would not work for your
+in-case of binary that is out of `.chr` range.
+For example you may need to convert an IP-address to hex raw then send it through the socket.
+The case of just converting it to hex would not work for you

 ```ruby
 >> ip = "192.168.100.10"